SIR-2025/sir-project-group-10/README.md

 # SIC-SIR Assignment
 Group 10

-This project aims to show some of the dangers of using robots for therapy.
-To do this, there are two parts which each show an opposite extreme of robot personality: very safe and mellow, but unable to meaningfully provide information on deep topics, or excessively harsh and unhinged.
+This project demonstrates the risks of deploying social robots as therapists by contrasting two extreme interaction styles:

+- **Part 1 – Safe Therapist:**
+  A conservative, rule-based therapist implemented using Dialogflow CX.
+  The robot is polite and safe, but limited in depth and adaptability.

+- **Part 2 – Unsafe Therapist:**
+  A progressively unhinged therapist powered by a Large Language Model (LLM).
+  The robot becomes increasingly harmful, insulting, and irrational over time.

 The message of the final performance is that a good balance between these two extremes must be found before these robots can safely and effectively be deployed as therapists.

-The `performance` folder contains all scripts that we wrote ourselves.
-This includes the setup script `teddy.sh`, the Colab-run notebook which downloads, hosts, and publicly serves an API using ngrok in `serveAPI.ipynb` and finally the main script that handles the performance parts, recursively calls the LLM and dialogflow, and enables robot motion and conversation continuity.
+The `performance/` folder contains the core application logic for both parts of the performance:
+- `safe_robot_dialogflow_cx.py`
+  Implements **Part 1 (Safe Therapist)** using Dialogflow CX.
+- `main_script.py`
+  Implements **Part 2 (Unsafe Therapist)** using an external LLM API and Google Speech-to-Text.
+- `OpenAITherapist.ipynb`
+  Hosts a Flask-based API backed by OpenAI (GPT-4o-mini), exposed via ngrok.

+`teddy.sh` was a script to automatically run some of our code in the correct environments, but it is deprecated and non-functional at the moment.

 # Execution